 SOFIA observed a particular form of unbonded oxygen, known as atomic oxygen, which is distinct from the life-giving O2 found at the Earth’s surface.
 Atomic oxygen plays an important role in cooling the upper atmosphere and therefore is used to estimate temperatures in this region.
 Climate models predict that increasing greenhouse gases will raise temperatures in the lower atmosphere yet decrease temperatures in the mesosphere.
 A more accurate monitoring of the mesosphere’s temperature can help researchers better understand the relationship between the lower and upper atmosphere.
 SOFIA’s direct measurements improve these temperature estimates.

-Beginning at about 30 miles up, the mesosphere and thermosphere have been difficult to study.
+Beginning at about 30 miles (48 kilometers) up, the mesosphere and thermosphere have been difficult to study.
 Ground-based telescopes are hampered by the distortion of water vapor in the lower atmosphere.
 High-flying satellites rely on other substances to infer levels of oxygen but could not make direct measurements.
 Instruments that flew on rockets and even on the Space Shuttle in the 1990s offered a brief snapshot of these regions.

 Flying at about 40,000 feet (or 7 miles high), SOFIA, which utilizes a Boeing 747SP, soars above 99.9% of the water vapor in the atmosphere and is big enough to carry the infrared instruments needed to directly measure oxygen.